BrobstonCreations/yet-another-smart-vent/docs/COMPILE_AND_UPLOAD.md

   11. The install should begin.
 You will likely have to "Keep this page visible to prevent slow down".
   12. Soon after your flash finishes, the D1 Mini should broadcast a WiFi access point as the name from the configuration followed by the beginning of the device's MAC address (ex: `yet-another-smart-vent-122de8`).
   13. Connect to this WiFi access point.
-  14. The captive portal should open automatically.
+  14. A Captive Portal should open automatically.
 If it does not, navigate to 192.168.4.1 in your browser.
   15. Enter the WiFi SSID/Password of the 2.4 GHz wireless network that you would like this device to connect to.

 Install using ESPHome Dashboard: